Pricing Used Inventory: Know What It’s Worth Before You Name a Number

 - Active Seattle commuter bike demand

-That estimate is grounded in the same listings a buyer would find if they searched eBay themselves—not a static table, not a guess.
+That estimate is grounded in the same listings a buyer would find if they searched eBay themselves.
+The difference is that the evidence is gathered, filtered, and summarized in a repeatable way.

 How it works